ferdousdevloper/Gadget-Galaxy-server/README.md

 To deploy the backend, use platforms like Vercel, Heroku, or any other Node.js hosting service.

 1. Ensure the .env file is set up correctly in your production environment.
+2. Deploy the application using your chosen platform's instructions.